Security Analysis of Source Code

 - SAST (Static Application Security Testing), which allows analyzing source code for known vulnerabilities using automated tools.

-- Manual source code review and analysis, in order to reveal unsafe and non-optimal coding practices, hidden logical bombs and traps, backdoors and undocumented features.
+- Manual source code review and analysis, to reveal unsafe and non-optimal coding practices, hidden logical bombs and traps, backdoors and undocumented features.

 Report on Security Analysis of Source Code includes: